takattila/terraform-learning/README.md

 # Usage

-## Create a terraform.tfvars file in the root of the project
+## Create a credentials.tfvars file in the root of the project

-Content of the `terraform.tfvars` file:
+Content of the `credentials.tfvars` file:
 ```
 subscription_id = "<AZURE_SUBSCRIPTION_ID>"     # Your Azure Subscription ID
 client_id       = "<AZURE_ENTRA_APP_CLIENT_ID>" # Select your registered app's get its Client ID